InjectiveLabs/injective-protocol-specification/derivatives/creating-an-order.md

 In a given perpetual market specified by `marketID`, an order encodes the willingness to purchase `quantity` contracts in a given direction (long or short) at a specified contract price $$P_{contract}$$ using a specified amount of `margin` of base currency as collateral.

 # Order Validation

 ### getOrderRelevantState

+Every make order is validated by `getOrderRelevantState` before being used in the futures protocol.

 ```js
 /// @dev Fetches all order-relevant information needed to validate if the supplied order is fillable.